SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 - "If you really want to know your mind, the body will always give you a truthful reflection, so look at the emotion or rather feel it in your body.
 If there is an apparent conflict between them, the thought will be the lie, the emotion will be the truth."

-- "doorway into Being. ¤ An emotion usually represents an amplified and energized thought pattern, and because of its often overpowering energetic charge, it is not easy initially to stay present enough to be able to watch it.
-It wants to take you over, and it usually succeeds unless there is enough presence in you."

-- "Basically, all emotions are modifications of one primordial, undifferentiated emotion that has its origin in the loss of awareness of who you are beyond name and form.
-Because of its undifferentiated nature, it is hard to find a name that precisely describes this emotion.
-"Fear" comes close, but apart from a continuous sense of threat, it also includes a deep sense of abandonment and incompleteness."

-- "the harder the mind struggles to get rid of the pain, the greater the pain."

-- "Pleasure is always derived from something outside you, whereas joy arises from within."

 - "Even when the sky is heavily overcast, the sun hasn't disappeared.
 It's still there on the other side of the clouds."